This post offers some innovative natural cork brands that have gone above and beyond the norm to create non-toxic and 0-VOC products.

 Why Go With Cork

-- Cork is very environmentally friendly, the trees are not cut down to produce cork and animals can continue using the forest as habitat at all stages.
-Some brands are carbon negative.
+- Cork is very environmentally friendly, the trees are not cut down to produce cork and animals can continue using the forest as a habitat at all stages.
+Some brands are carbon-negative.

-- It can very healthy to the homeowner since a few brands come in at 0-VOC or close to 0-VOC.
+- It can be very safe for the homeowner since a few brands come in at 0-VOC or close to 0-VOC.

 - It’s always soft to walk on and feels warm to the feet.

-- Can be used on the wall for the decorative effect and for sound reduction.
+- Can be used on the wall for decorative effects and for sound reduction.

 - Provides insulative value.